EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/languages_tools_infrastructures.md

 - [BestieTemplate.jl](https://github.com/JuliaBesties/BestieTemplate.jl): Julia package template for research software
 - For R, the [usethis](https://usethis.r-lib.org) package provides a good basis for developing R packages.

-Of course, the RSQkit itself also uses templates to create pages, like [the one used for this task page](https://github.com/EVERSE-ResearchSoftware/RSQKit/blob/main/pages/your_tasks/TEMPLATE_your_tasks.md)!
+Of course, the RSQKit itself also uses templates to create pages, like [the one used for this task page](https://github.com/EVERSE-ResearchSoftware/RSQKit/blob/main/pages/your_tasks/TEMPLATE_your_tasks.md)!

 ## Training materials Below you can find introductory materials to the most commonly used programming languages used in Research Software:
 - Python: [Research Software Engineering with Python](https://alan-turing-institute.github.io/rse-course/html/index.html), [programming with Python](https://swcarpentry.github.io/python-novice-inflammation/index.html), [leveling up your Python](https://henryiii.github.io/level-up-your-python/notebooks/0%20Intro.html), [Python introduction for libraries](https://librarycarpentry.org/lc-python-intro/), [Python traps and pitfalls](https://gitlab.in2p3.fr/informatique-des-deux-infinis/pheniics/python-traps)